shubhamkhanke/Car_Specifications_Dataset_Analystic/README.md

 * apply() - To apply a function along any axis of DF

 ------------------------------------------------------
+# This Question that I solved in this project :

 Q. 1) Instruction ( For Data Cleaning ) - Find all Null Values in the dataset.
 If there is any null value in any column, then fill it with the mean of that column.